victorhugobarbosa/aseprite-freeFile/README.md

-# Free Aseprite file
+# Aseprite file
+- Aseprite is a program to create pixelated drawings (and even animations)
-is a version older than 1.2.40
+- Note: is a version older than 1.2.40